Adjectival noun (Japanese): naru adjectives

 A few nari adjectival nouns followed a similar path to tari adjectival nouns, becoming naru adjectives in Modern Japanese (analogous to taru adjectives), rather than na adjectives as most nari adjectival nouns did.
 These include 単なる tannaru "mere, simple" or 聖なる seinaru "holy" and are generally classed as rentaishi.

 Historical Forms

 Old Japanese

 Old Japanese has one type of adjectival noun with the following inflections.

 Late Old Japanese

 Late Old Japanese has two types of adjectival nouns: nar- and tar-.

 The newly developed tar- inflections are used in kanbun kundoku (reading a Chinese text in Japanese).

 Early Middle Japanese

 Early Middle Japanese has two types of adjectival nouns: na- and tar-.

 Late Middle Japanese

 Late Middle Japanese has two types of adjectival nouns: na and t-.

 Early Modern Japanese (Kamigata)

-The early half of Early Middle Japanese as exhibited in the Kamigata region has a single type of adjectival noun with the following inflections.
+The early half of Early Modern Japanese as exhibited in the Kamigata region has a single type of adjectival noun with the following inflections.

 The deteriorating tar- type is lost.